alfonsof/aws-java-examples/awslambdas3copy/README.md

   Copy a file in the source S3 bucket.

-  The file from the source S3 bucket should be copied to the target S3 bucket.
+  The object from the source S3 bucket should be copied to the target S3 bucket.